CCA-Public/scope/README.md

 pip install -r requirements.txt

 ## To do

+* Internationalization (French/English interface)
+* Handle user accounts through app rather than admin
+* Tie user accounts to CCA domain accounts (phase 2?)
+* REST API for uploading DIPs directly from Archivematica automation-tools (phase 2?)
 * Choose which Dublin Core elements are displayed in Collection and Folder pages (user-configurable?)
-* Handle user accounts through app rather than admin
-* REST API for uploading DIPs directly from Archivematica automation-tools
-* Internationalization (French/English interface)